SD Card/MicroSD Card Data Recovery Services

 An SD card might just look like one giant chip to a layperson, but the outside is actually a shell.
 Crack open the shell, and you’ll see something very similar to the inside of a typical USB flash drive.
 You will find one or more flash memory chips, along with a controller chip soldered to a printed circuit board.
 The NAND flash memory chip stores all of your data.
 When you plug your SD card into your computer, camera, or another device, data flows to and from the memory chip, organized and regulated by the controller chip.
 The controller keeps track of any bad blocks on the NAND chip as one of its many duties.

-Many SD cards, however, along with their teensier cousins microSD cards, have a “monolithic” construction.
+Many SD cards, however, along with their smaller cousins microSD cards, have a “monolithic” construction.
 All of their components are soldered together and extremely challenging to access if the device no longer functions.
-Gillware’s incredible R&D efforts have given us the tools and methods to recover data from even these devices.
+Gillware’s incredible research and development efforts have given us the tools and methods to recover data from these devices.

 How do SD Cards Fail?